Cottage Country Travel Services

 Cleaning and Linen service may be available at some cottages at an additional cost.
 The availability and cost for these additional services must be confirmed at the time of booking and will require a one hour earlier check-out time.

 Generally speaking, most cottage owners will provide at least a starting supply of such things as toilet paper, paper towel, etc., but renters are expected to bring all their consumable items.
+Please review the Cottage Instructions for your rental for a more detailed list of items provided.

 Almost all cottage properties have some degree of gradient - from the driveway to the cottage and/or from the cottage to the waterfront and the terrain can be uneven to rugged.
 In addition, some cottages have steps inside the cottage as well, even if only a one story building.